peschinskiy/peschinskiy.github.io/_posts/2025-04-05-remapping-windows-and-mac-keyborads.md

 - [Microsoft PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/)
 - [AutoHotKey](https://www.autohotkey.com/)

 PowerToys is great for simple key remapping.
-The interface is user-friendly—you can apply remappings manually.
+The interface is user-friendly - you can apply remappings manually.
 But remember: **shortcut remappings are applied *after* key remappings!**

 When you need more complex behavior (like layout-sensitive remaps), use AutoHotKey.
 It allows scripting virtually any input behavior.